So far, we have raised £66 million thanks to the generosity of our leading donors.

 Fady Jameel, Vice Chairman, Community Jameel

-Imperial will become the world’s leading centre for the study of air pollution as Frank Kelly becomes the inaugural Battcock Chair.
+Imperial is cementing its reputation as the world’s leading centre for the study of air pollution with Frank Kelly in position as the inaugural Battcock Chair.
 This position is endowed by a £2.5 million gift from Humphrey Battcock, philanthropist and investor.

 Humphrey Battcock’s vision and generosity will lead to better science, smarter policymaking and help us to develop healthier cities.